Skip to main contentSkip Navigation or Skip to Content

 Indoor air quality is defined as the air quality within and around buildings and structures.
 It is known to affect the health, comfort and well-being of building occupants.
 A number of factors can affect indoor air quality, including:

-• The physical layout of the building.
+• Physical layout of the building.

-• The outdoor climate or contaminants.
+• Outdoor climate or contaminants.

-• The people who occupy the building.
+• Number of people who occupy the building.

 • Contaminants inside and outside the building.